hariram130303/cuvette-backend-module-test/README.md

 ### Testing with Postman

-[cite_start]This project is fully testable using Postman. [cite: 8] [cite_start]A Postman collection and environment are included in the project files to help you test all the API endpoints. [cite: 30, 76, 77] [cite_start]You can follow the `Steps to Setup Postman.docx` guide to import and use them. [cite: 72]
+This project is fully testable using Postman.
+A Postman collection and environment are included in the project files to help you test all the API endpoints.You can follow the `Steps to Setup Postman.docx` guide to import and use them.